-- To attend the academic unit without the proper student identification that certifies the student as a bona fide member of that academic unit.
+- 1. To attend the academic unit without the proper student identification that certifies the student as a bona fide member of that academic unit.
 This identification must be validated every academic term.
 It is essential that students obtain and carry their identification card. - 2.
-Use of vulgar or improper language in any part of the academic unit or in Internet. - 3.
-Observance of acts not authorized by University officials within the academic unit, or the use of the University name in unauthorized acts outside the academic unit. - Distribution inside the University campus, or posting on University bulletin boards or through the network any material which violates the provisions of Chapter II, Article 4-E of these Regulations.
+Use of vulgar or improper language in any part of the academic unit and over telecommunication networks (radio, television, digital or virtual media, emails, among others) or off the University campus at authorized official functions or events. - 3.
+Observance of acts not authorized by University officials within the academic unit, or the use of the University name in unauthorized acts outside the academic unit. - 4.
+Distribution inside the University campus or through digital media, social networks and institutional emails of any material which violates the provisions of Chapter II, Article 4-E of these Regulations. - 5.
+Attribution of official representation without previous authorization of University authorities, Student Councils or any recognized student group.

-- 5. Attribution of official representation without previous authorization of University authorities, Student Councils or any recognized student group. - 6.
-Organization of or participation in collections of money or of any other kind, inside University land without written permission from the Chief Executive Officer or designated person. - 7.
+- 6. Organization of or participation in collections of money or of any other kind, inside University land, or through radio, television, digital or virtual media, social networks and institutional emails without written permission from the Chief Executive Officer or designated person. - 7.
 Smoking, which includes the use of electronic cigarettes, in classrooms, laboratories, offices, and halls or in any other closed area. - 8.
 Refusal to follow instructions given by University personnel while they are performing their duties. - 9.
 Disobedience or violation of any of the probationary conditions or disciplinary sanctions imposed according to the procedures stipulated in these Regulations. - 10.
-Unauthorized use of cell phones or other electronic devices during the class or evaluation period.

-B. Major Violations
+Unauthorized use of cell phones or other electronic devices during the class or evaluation period. - B. Major Violations